christopherseaman/datasci_217/07/index.md

     ```python
     plt.plot(x, y)
     ```
-    - *Because a picture is worth a thousand rows of data!*
 - **Displaying Plots**
   - Use `plt.show()` to render the visualization.
-    - *Don't leave your plots feeling unseen—let them shine!*

 *If you need a refresher on these concepts, please review previous lectures or resources.*